mikavir/casa-quest/README.md

 ### Obtaining EmbedMaps API

-1. Create a Google Cloud Platform account at [Google Cloud](https://cloud.google.com/?hl=en)
+1. Create a Google Cloud Platform account at [Google Cloud](https://cloud.google.com/?hl=en).
 2. Set up a new project in the Google Cloud Console.
 3. Enable the required Google Maps APIs from the “API & Services” dashboard.
-4. Create API credentials and generate an API key and enable 'Embed Maps API'
+4. Create API credentials and generate an API key and enable 'Embed Maps API'.
 5. Optionally restrict the API key for security under “Application restrictions” and “API restrictions.”
 6. Set up billing in the Google Cloud Console.
-7. Set up your API Key in your env.py
+7. Set up your API Key in your env.py:
 ```python

 os.eviron.get("MAPS_API", "user's own value")